 Bobby has 40 years’ experience in refining and petro-chemical engineering consulting, focusing on fixed equipment integrity as an SME.
 He works very closely with maintenance, inspection, process and operations to help improve plant reliability, safety and profitability.

-Bobby Wright currently leads the Plant Services Practice for Stress Engineering Services in Houston Texas working in refineries, chemical plants, petro-chemical plants and power stations worldwide.
-He was instrumental in establishing Stress Engineering Services in Canada in 2011.
-Mr. Wright is a Professional Engineer in the state of Texas and holds a BS Degree in Mechanical Engineering.
-Bobby has been involved with IPEIA since 2004.
-He joined the Program Committee around 2006/2007.
-He is currently assisting with the PR Committee with Heather.
+Bobby is a Professional Engineer in the state of Texas, holds a BS Degree in Mechanical Engineering and has been involved with IPEIA since 2004.
+He joined the Program Committee in 2006/2007 and is currently assisting with the PR Committee with Heather.

 Heather Fairfield, IHS Market, is an account executive for technical information related to the pressure vessel, pipe and welding industry.
 Heather is a Member emeritus of IPEIA, past chair of public relations committee and has been an IPEIA member for 12 years.